MarcelFerrari/PandaSQLite/README.md

 ## Getting Started
 ### Requirements
-PandasDB only supports Python 3 and is built on top of the `pandas` and `sqlite3` packages.
+PandaSQLite only supports Python 3 and is built on top of the `pandas` and `sqlite3` packages.

 ### Installation

-To start using PandasDB, simply install the library using pip:
+To start using PandaSQLite, simply install the library using pip:

 ```
-pip install PandasDB
+pip install PandaSQLite
 ```

 Once the library is installed, you can start using it in your Python projects or Jupyter notebooks.